 Walking Tour Tips

 1. Wear comfortable shoes with grip.
-Lisbon’s calçada portuguesa cobblestones are slippery, especially when wet.
-Closed-toe walking shoes are essential.
+Lisbon’s calçada portuguesa cobblestones are slippery, especially wet.
+Closed-toe walking shoes are non-negotiable.

 2. Carry water.
 Refill stations exist but aren’t everywhere.
 Tour breaks aren’t always near drinking fountains.

 3. Plan for hills.
-Lisbon’s seven hills mean even short walks include real elevation.
+Lisbon’s seven hills mean even short walks include real elevation gain.
 Pace yourself.

 4. Leave early.
-The 10 AM tours are dramatically less crowded at major viewpoints than the 11:30 AM and afternoon variants.
+The 10 AM tours hit major viewpoints before the 11:30 AM crowds arrive.
+The difference is significant.

 5. Reserve at least 24 hours ahead for free tours during peak season (May–October).
-Tour operators cap group size and the popular Alfama tours fill up.
+The popular Alfama tours fill up.

 7. Don’t expect the castle entrance.
-Most walking tours don’t include São Jorge Castle admission — you typically end at the entrance and must buy a separate ticket if you want to enter.
+Most walking tours don’t include São Jorge Castle admission — you typically end at the entrance and buy a separate ticket if you want to go in.

 8. Bring small bills.
-Many small stops on food tours don’t accept cards.
+Many tasca stops on food tours don’t take cards.

 9. Sun in summer, rain in winter.
 Pack accordingly.
-Sunscreen, hat, light jacket are all useful at different times.
+Sunscreen, hat, and a light jacket cover most scenarios.

 Tour Reviews: What to Look For

-Reviews matter more for free tours than paid (paid tours are more standardized).
+Reviews matter more for free tours than paid.
 Look for these specific signals:

 - “Knew his/her stuff” — historical depth matters.
 Avoid tours where reviewers say the guide kept everything generic.

 - “Small group” — even with paid tours, watch for groups exceeding 12.
-The dynamic shifts dramatically beyond that point.
+The dynamic shifts noticeably beyond that.

-- “Didn’t push us into shops” — some operators have tip-supplemented routes that include affiliate stops.
+- “Didn’t push us into shops” — some operators supplement tips with affiliate stops at souvenir shops or restaurants.

 - “Walked at our pace” — particularly important for older travelers or families.

-Avoid tours with multiple recent reviews mentioning rushed pace, oversized groups, or “hard sell” experiences.
+Avoid tours with multiple recent reviews mentioning rushed pace, oversized groups, or hard sells.

 Where Walking Tours Meet